aotubusen/crawler-app/README.md

 My implemetation crawls 288 pages in about 35 seconds.

-Given more time
+Given more time, I would have ...
+- implemented my solution in a way that the Crawler app is not coupled to the Jsoup library, and not coupled to a single print implementation.
-- I would have investigated an implementation that avoids opening a new connection for ever new page fetch.
+- investigated an implementation that avoids opening a new connection for ever new page fetch.
 - provided better URL validation
-- implemented my solution in a way that the Crawler app is not coupled to the Jsoup library
 - provided more test coverage.
+- provided better handling of HttpConnection errors from JSoup